wn/gitignore/README.md

 # gitignore

 This repository contains a brew package to automatically generate gitignores of a particular language.
-This package will append the requested `.gitignore` file to the end of the `.gitignore` file in your project.
+Enter the languages that you wish to set up gitignore for, and a .gitignore file will be generated.
+Allows for multiple langauges.

 ## Requirements